Odalith/FFaudio/readme.md

+## ⚠️ This project is in alpha, use at your own risk.
+Contributions/suggestions welcome

 ### FFaudio is a high-level audio player library using FFmpeg & SDL2.
 It is a heavily modified version of FFplay, so all credit for its general design goes to the FFmpeg team and contributors.